 Participants.
 Teacher recruitment followed a two-stage process.
-First, elementary school psychologists and principals identified through school district websites were contacted via e-mail to serve as local coordinators for data collection.
+First, elementary school psychologists and principals identified through school district websites were contacted via email to serve as local coordinators for data collection.
 Second, local coordinators who expressed interest were asked to secure permission from administrators and subsequently recruit K-3 teachers in their school(s).
-The demographics for the total of 307 general and special education teachers in kindergarten through 3^{rd} grade who completed ratings are provided in Table 1.
-Each teacher completed ratings for one randomly-selected student in his/her class (details regarding random student selection are provided under Procedures on pages 11-12).
-The mean age of the student sample was 7.3 years old (SD = 1.3), and the majority of students were male (60.9%), White (67.1%), and not receiving special education services (63.8%).
+The demographics for the total of 307 general and special education teachers in kindergarten through third grade who completed ratings are provided in Table 1.
+Each teacher completed ratings for one randomly selected student in his or her class (details regarding random student selection are provided under the "Procedures" section).
+The mean age of the student sample was 7.3 years (SD = 1.3), and the majority of students were male (60.9%), White (67.1%), and not receiving special education services (63.8%).